 - Let it cook for another 10 minutes over low heat.

-- Then, add the chopped baby spinach, depending on your preferred quantity.
+- Then, add the chopped baby spinach.

 - Add chunks of the deboned mackerel or any other topping you prefer.